 A music supervisor should be knowledgeable, organized, and personable.
 Because so many meetings will need to occur between production teams, directors, musical talent, and synch reps, a music supervisor will need strong people skills to ensure that negotiations, contracts, and deals are successful.

 Perhaps the most important qualification that a music supervisor should have is knowledge of music history and the music industry.
-This includes different types of music and different musical, cultural backgrounds.
+This includes different types of music and different musical, and cultural backgrounds.
 This will ensure the music supervisor can help choose the music that most fits the production.

 A music supervisor plays a vital role in the overall success of a television or film production along with the director and producer.
-Not only does the best music supervision company have to know the musical history and cultural backgrounds, but they will have to know how to determine costs, contracts, and royalties associated with the music that is chosen.
+Not only does the best music supervision company have to know the musical history and cultural backgrounds, but they will also have to know how to determine costs, contracts, and royalties associated with the music that is chosen.